pavel-a/usb-relay-hid/README.md

 Our intent is to make this software free; free even from restrictions associated with the GPL.
 Currently we reuse some code from other V-USB projects, which is dual-licensed: GPL + commercial.
 Until we remove this code, we cannot set any other license.

-We could not find any copyright information in the software package offered by the eBay sellers.
-No source code was reused from this package, besides of the C API declaration (the .h file).
+We could not locate any copyright information in the software package offered by the eBay sellers.
+No source code was reused from that package, besides of the C API header (the .h file).

 Current state
 -------------